 Horses you have selected can come in any order.
-(An Exacta Box is is the same as a Quinella but may have a seperate pool.)
+(An Exacta Box is the same as a Quinella but may have a separate pool.)
 Example: a Superfecta Box 2, 4, 5, & 7, you will win if your horses finished in the top four positions, no matter the order.

 One horse is selected to finish first with all others coming in any order.
 Example: with a Superfecta Key 2, with 4, 5, & 7, you will win if #2 finishes first and your other horses finish second, third and fourth, in any order.